volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 Modifying `other` object updates the original value, as the spread operator does only shallow copy.

-To update nested property, **each level of nested data should be copied**:
+To update the nested property, **each level of the nested data should be copied**:

 ```javascript
 const user = {